RomanovYurii/learning-nodejs/README.md

 - Add webpack for build optimization
 - Move images folder to some external storage or at least added functionality to delete previous profile images of users

-However as far as this was only the learning pet-project I am not going to deeply optimize or refactor it.
+However, as far as this was only the learning pet-project I am not going to deeply optimize or refactor it.